brson/ctrs/README.md

 ## Licensing

 Any OSI-approved license accepted.
-Rust license prefered.
 Non-free licenses also welcome, but in another repo.

 ## Scripts